chandan-kumar-singh2063/eless-app/README.md

 ## 📱 About ELESS

-ELESS (Electronics Lab Equipment & Services System) is a modern, feature-rich mobile application designed to streamline the management of electronics laboratory equipment.
+ELESS (Electrical Engineering Student's Society) is a modern, feature-rich mobile application designed to streamline the management of electronics laboratory equipment.
 The app provides students and administrators with an intuitive platform to browse devices, request equipment, track events, and receive real-time notifications.

 Built with Flutter and powered by a Django backend, ELESS offers a seamless offline-first experience with intelligent caching, responsive design for all screen sizes, and comprehensive state management.